evolvingstuff/vdw2/content/posts/prescription-drugs-are-the-3rd-cause-of-all-us-deaths-4th-cause-of-deaths-in-hospital.md

  **[Brownstone](https://brownstone.org/articles/prescription-drugs-are-the-leading-cause-of-death/?utm_source=substack&amp;utm_medium=email)**

-* &quot;37,309 drug deaths were reported to the FDA in 2006 and%%% 123,927 ten years later, which is 3.3 times as many&quot;
+* &quot;37,309 drug deaths were reported to the FDA in 2006 and 123,927 ten years later, which is 3.3 times as many&quot;

 * &quot;Depression drugs kill many people, mainly among the elderly, because they can cause orthostatic hypotension, sedation, confusion, and dizziness.
 The drugs double the risk of falls and hip fractures in a dose-dependent manner,8,9 and within one year after a hip fracture, about one-fifth of the patients will have died.
 As elderly people often fall anyway, it is not possible to know if such deaths are drug deaths.&quot;